finnp/fetch-public-google-sheet/readme.md

 ## Acknowledgments

-The hard parts of this module are stoled from [cuba](https://www.npmjs.com/package/cuba by) [yuanqing](https://github.com/yuanqing).
+The hard parts of this module are stoled from [cuba](https://www.npmjs.com/package/cuba) by [yuanqing](https://github.com/yuanqing).
 Check it out for more complex use cases.
 I didn't use it as a dependency because I also fixed [an issue with empty cells](https://github.com/yuanqing/cuba/issues/6).

 ## Set up your Google Sheet to work